-Description: Percent of patients aged 18 years and older undergoing isolated CABG who have a postoperative stroke (i.e., any confirmed neurological deficit of abrupt onset caused by a disturbance in blood supply to the brain) that did not resolve within 24 hours; Measure Type: Outcome; Level of Analysis: Facility, Clinician : Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Registry Data
+Description: Percent of patients aged 18 years and older undergoing isolated CABG who have a postoperative stroke (i.e., any confirmed neurological deficit of abrupt onset caused by a disturbance in blood supply to the brain) that did not resolve within 24 hours; Measure Type: Outcome; Level of Analysis: Facility, Clinician: Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Registry Data

-This outcome measure was last endorsed in 2015 and looks at the percent of adult patients undergoing isolated CABG who have a postoperative stroke that did not resolve within 24 hours.
+This outcome measure was last endorsed in 2015.
+It looks at the percent of adult patients undergoing isolated CABG who have a postoperative stroke that did not resolve within 24 hours.
 The Committee accepted that the evidence had not changed since its previous evaluation for this measure and believed there was enough of a gap to meet this criterion.
-The Committee noted that the discussion regarding levels of analysis, race and risk-adjustment, and score-level validity testing methodology, also applies to this measure, but generally agreed that the reliability and validity testing results met NQF criteria.
+The Committee noted that the discussion regarding levels of analysis, race and risk adjustment, and score-level validity testing methodology also applies to this measure, but generally agreed that the reliability and validity testing results met NQF criteria.
 The data are routinely collected, and the measure is feasible.
 This measure is a component of a composite measure.
 While the composite measure is reported on the STS website, performance of this individual measure is not reported.
 Overall, the Committee agreed that the measure met NQF evaluation criteria and recommended it for endorsement.

-1501 Risk-Adjusted Operative Mortality for Mitral Valve (MV) Repair (The Society of Thoracic Surgeons): Recommended days, and 2) those deaths occurring after discharge from the hospital, but within 30 days of the procedure.
+1501 Risk-Adjusted Operative Mortality for Mitral Valve (MV) Repair (The Society of Thoracic Surgeons): Recommended

+Description: Percent of patients aged 18 years and older undergoing MV Repair who die, including both 1) all deaths occurring during the hospitalization in which the procedure was performed, even if after 30 days, and 2) those deaths occurring after discharge from the hospital, but within 30 days of the procedure.
 (This measure applies to the procedure of MV repair, regardless of approach); Measure Type: Outcome; Level of Analysis: Facility, Clinician : Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Registry Data